Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 • breach legal professional privilege (that is, the information was communicated between a lawyer and client, or the information was obtained for court proceedings), or

-How can I correct information held about me when it’s wrong?
+How can I correct information held about me when the information is wrong?

 If an organisation holds information about you and you think the information is wrong, you’re entitled to ask them to correct it.

-The organisation doesn’t have to change it if they think the information is correct, but they’ll have to tell you that this is their decision.
-In that case, you have the right to get them to attach a statement to the original information that will set out the correction you requested, but that the organisation decided not to make.
+The organisation doesn’t have to change the information if they think it’s correct, but they’ll have to tell you that this is their decision.
+In that case, you have the right to get them to attach a statement to the original information that will set out:

 Did this answer your question?